The 100 Unhealthiest Places in Your Home

-Recommendation: “I people are having difficulty with this, they should consider reducing or eliminating exposure to blue light.
-The best way, is simply to avoid the devices.
-More practically, is adjusting settings on devices to avoid blue light exposure (for instance, on Apple devices, this is called ‘Night Shift’).
-Alternatively, glasses or screen filters that block blue light (‘blue blockers’) can be worn or used for this purpose.”
+The Rx: "I people are having difficulty with this, they should consider reducing or eliminating exposure to blue light.
+The best way is simply to avoid the devices.
+More practically, is adjusting settings on devices to avoid blue light exposure (for instance, on Apple devices, this is called 'Night Shift').
+Alternatively, glasses or screen filters that block blue light ('blue blockers') can be worn or used for this purpose."

 Your Pills, Products and Cleaning Items May Be Abused